 E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Item one to many, necessary, dependent (1,n:1,1)
+P92 brought into existence (was brought into existence by): E77 Persistent Item

 This property associates the instance of E66 Formation with the instance of E74 Group that it founded.

 • the formation of the CIDOC CRM SIG at the August 2000 CIDOC Board meeting (E66) has formed the CIDOC CRM Special Interest Group (E74)